Fae/fae/docs/README.md

 in new Entities as much as is imaginable.
 You don't have to extend the `Sprite` class to have the `SpriteRenderer` render your texture.
 You just need the right components and system!

-<a name="start"></a>
-## Get Started

-If you are ready to get started with Fae, you can head over to the [Getting Started][start] guide.

-If you want to get started builing plugins for Fae or contributing to the core suite, please take a moment to read this document in its entirity as well as our [Contributing Guide][contributing] and [Code of Conduct][coc].
-It may take a few minutes to read through it all, but it will make the community better and your time working with Fae easier to do so.

 <!-- Links -->

-[start]: GettingStarted.md
-[contributing]: ../.github/CONTRIBUTING.md
-[coc]: ../CODE_OF_CONDUCT.md
 [modularity]: https://en.wikipedia.org/wiki/Modularity
 [unix-phil]: https://en.wikipedia.org/wiki/Unix_philosophy
 [ecs]: https://en.wikipedia.org/wiki/Entity_component_system